pilwon/node-twitter-autofollow-bot/README.md

 ## License

-  `node-twitter-autofollow-bot` is released under the MIT License.
+  `twitter-autofollow-bot` is released under the MIT License.